 - If I make a claim, can my landlord take action against me?

-- No win no fee claims for housing disrepair
+- No win no fee claims for compensation for housing disrepair

 A Guide To What Housing Disrepair Is

-- Details of the legal obligations and responsibilities of all landlords in the UK.
-This is the law that we often use as leverage to make a successful compensation claim.
+- Details of the legal obligations and responsibilities of all landlords in the UK and what happens if they fail to carry out repairs.
+This is the law that we often use as leverage to make a successful compensation for housing disrepair claim.

-- Details of the responsibility of tenants, with regard to what they are expected to maintain, and how they are legally required to care for a rental property.
+- Details of tenants’ responsibility, concerning what they are expected to maintain, and how they are legally required to care for a rental property.

-- A step by step description of the things you should do to give you the best chance of making a successful compensation claim for housing
+- A step by step description of the things you should do to give you the best chance of making a successful compensation for housing disrepair claim.

 - An examination of your legal rights if housing disrepair has lead to health problems such as allergies and asthma.

-- A brief look at how it is difficult to make a quick estimate of the amount of compensation a person might claim for housing disrepair, including a table with typical claim amounts.
+- A brief look at how it isn’t easy to make a quick estimate of the amount of compensation a person might claim for housing disrepair, including a table with typical claim amounts.

-- An introduction to the No Win No Fee housing disrepair claims service that Accident Claims UK offers to all residents of the UK.
+- An introduction to the No Win No Fee housing disrepair claims service that Accident Claims UK offers to all UK residents.
 As well as the reasons why we believe that using this service is the best option for claiming housing disrepair compensation.

-Using the kind of information that this guide contains, should educate you sufficiently on the reasons to make a housing disrepair claim, and also the process for doing so.
+Using the kind of information that this guide contains, should educate you sufficiently on the reasons to make a housing disrepair claim and the process for doing so.

-If you have any questions about the contents of this guide, or require more information, then please do contact us at the number to be found at this bottom of this page, and we will do our very best to assist you and answer any queries you may have about our No Win No Fee national housing disrepair claims service.
+If you have any questions about the contents of this guide or require more information, please contact us at the number to be found at the bottom of this page.
+We will do our very best to assist you and answer any queries you may have about our No Win No Fee national housing disrepair claims service.